scrollytelling/app/README.md

 This project is made in [Ruby on Rails](http://rubyonrails.org).

-To get started, and install all needed software using Homebrew:
+To get started, and install all needed software:

 ```
 bin/setup